Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Methods

 \subsection{Trunk architectures}

-We experiment with two different trunk architectures.
-The first is a 1-D version of a u-net~\cite{ronneberger2015u}.
-The u-net consists of a contracting path that captures global context, followed by a symmetric expanding path, whose features are combined with those from the contracting path to enable precise localization.
-We replace the u-net's standard 2-D convolution blocks with \mbox{1-D} versions of ResNet-V2 bottleneck blocks~\cite{he2016identity}, which gave improved results while stabilizing training.
+We experiment with two trunk architectures.
+The first is a 1-D u-net~\cite{ronneberger2015u}, which consists of a contracting path that captures global context, followed by an expanding path, whose features are combined with those from the contracting path to enable precise localization.
+We replace the u-net's 2-D convolution blocks with \mbox{1-D} ResNet-V2 bottleneck blocks~\cite{he2016identity}, which improved results while stabilizing training.

 The second trunk architecture we experiment with is a Transformer encoder (TE)~\cite{vaswani2017attention}, whose attention mechanism allows each token in a sequence to attend to all other tokens, thus incorporating global context while still preserving important local features.
-Relative to convolutional networks such as the u-net, Transformers have less inductive bias, often requiring pretraining on large datasets, or strong data augmentation and regularization~\cite{chen2021vision,devlin-etal-2019-bert,dosovitskiy2021vit}.
+Relative to convolutional networks such as the u-net, Transformers have less inductive bias, often requiring pretraining on large datasets, or strong data augmentation and regularization~\cite{chen2021vision,devlin-etal-2019-bert}.
 Here, we achieve good results with the TE by training with Sharpness-Aware Minimization (SAM)~\cite{foret2021sharpnessaware} and mixup~\cite{zhang2018mixup}, as described in Section~\ref{sec:training}.